PYTHON (do a time machine backup first)

 The default Python on OS X shouldn’t be messed with as it’s used by the OS itself.
 If your default is 2.6.1 then you must have Snow Leopard.

-If you just install from the standard 3.1 disk image then you can invoke it using python3.1 from the terminal (you don’t have to do any extra steps for this to work) and you can leave the plain python as 2.6.1.
+from the terminal (you don’t have to do any extra steps for this to work) and you can leave the plain python

 ❯ python –version (shows mac default)Python 2.7.16